godotengine/godot-docs/community/contributing/best_practices_for_engine_contributors.rst

 As mentioned before (in point #2), it is very difficult for us (as human beings who design software) to actually understand all future user needs.
 Trying to write very flexible structures that cater to many use cases at once is often a mistake.

-We may come up with something we believe is brilliant, but when it's actually used, we will find that users will never even use half or it, or that they will require features that don't quite accommodate our original design, forcing us to either throw it away or make it even more complex.
+We may come up with something we believe is brilliant, but when it's actually used, we will find that users will never even use half of it, or that they will require features that don't quite accommodate our original design, forcing us to either throw it away or make it even more complex.

 The question is then, how to design software that gives users what *we know they need*, but that is flexible enough to allow them to do *what we don't know they might need* in the future?